Otto-J/Obsidian-Vue-Starter/README.md

-# obsidian-svelte-starter
+# obsidian-vue-starter

-A starter template for creating an Obsidian plugin with SvelteJS.
+A starter template for creating an Obsidian plugin with Vue.

 # Features